Our COO, Jonny Turner, analyses why environmental consciousness is leading decision-making in the sports industry.

 For example, over 50 sports clubs have already signed up to work with Zellar, a sustainability platform that provides everything a sports organisation needs to plan, activate, measure, report, and share its sustainability journey.

-Zellar have a rapidly growing community of over 1,000 organisations in the UK, and have already invested almost £200,000 in green energy-saving technologies, such as solar panels and electric vehicle charging units.
+Zellar have a rapidly growing community of over 1,000 organisations in the UK, and have already invested more than £200,000 in green energy-saving technologies, such as solar panels and electric vehicle charging units.

 Clearly, progress is being made, however it is worth noting there is still a very long way to go.
 Sport has to do more, and consumers also have to be aware of misleading claims concerning the industry’s environmental achievements.